 - 1-2 hashtags in Facebook posts

-You could test hashtags on LinkedIn too, but that depends on who you’re targeting.
-For example: A fancy bistro could target hiring managers who need a place to hold a lunch meeting with the hashtag #LunchMeeting, but LinkedIn might not be the platform of choice for fast food restaurants.
+You could test hashtags on LinkedIn too, but that depends on who you target.
+For example, a fancy lounge could target hiring managers who need a place to have a lunch meeting with the hashtag #LunchMeeting, but LinkedIn might not be the platform of choice for fast-food restaurants.

 Take a look at how Pieology’s Instagram post uses captions to boost their reach: